Stochastic conformal flows in even dimensions: Introduction

 Let us briefly outline the remainder of the paper.
 In Section 2 we develop the definitions needed to analyze geometric objects in the (non-smooth) stochastic setting.
 We use this to give rigorous meaning to the symmetrizing measures for NQF and LQF.
 In Section 3 we prove integration-by-parts formulas for these measures.
 In Section 4 we use the theory of Dirichlet forms to construct processes associated to the measures.
 We then show that these processes are weak solutions to the NQF and LQF dynamics, proving Theorem \ref{main-theorem}.
 Finally, in Section 5 we prove Corollaries \ref{volume-corollary} and \ref{invariant-measure}, explore the connection between LQF and Liouville quantum gravity, and discuss the topological conditions needed for our results.
+A technical lemma needed for the constructions in Section 2 is proved in Appendix A.

+The core of the argument is similar to \cite{DS22} and other existence proofs using Dirichlet forms; the main novelties come from the technical geometric and topological difficulties that arise when working with random objects on higher-dimensional manifolds.
+This will be discussed further in the next section.

-\begin{acknowledge} The author is very grateful to Hao Shen for suggesting the problem and for many helpful discussions, and to David Clancy for pointing out that the LQF volume dynamic is a CIR process. \end{acknowledge}
+\begin{acknowledge} The author is very grateful to Hao Shen for suggesting the problem and for many helpful discussions, and to David Clancy for pointing out that the LQF volume dynamic is a CIR process.
+The author was supported in part by NSF grant DMS- 2037851. \end{acknowledge}

-\section{Construction of the Symmetrizing Measures}
+\section{Construction of the symmetrizing measures}

-The main goal of this section is to give rigorous meaning to measures with densities \ref{nqf-measure} and \ref{qf-measure}.
+The main goal of this section is to give rigorous meaning to measures with densities \eqref{nqf-measure} and \eqref{qf-measure}.
 To do this, we must first redefine several quantities in a general setting where $\phi$ is no longer assumed smooth.
 We will then give an overview of some canonical random objects associated to the manifold $M$: namely, co-polyharmonic Gaussian fields (CGFs) and co-polyharmonic Gaussian multiplicative chaos (CGMC) measures.
 Finally, we will use these objects to define the measures for NQF and LQF.

-\subsection{Conformal Geometry in the Stochastic Setting}
+\subsection{Conformal geometry in the stochastic setting}

 Recall that in Section \ref{q-curv} we made use of the so-called co-polyharmonic operators $P_g$.
 The following proposition defines these operators along with some of their properties.